alaahelmyoraby/Microarray-Data-Analysis-Pipeline-/README.md

 ## Notes
 - Ensure the CEL files and metadata file are correctly placed in the specified directory.
 - Adjust group levels and contrasts based on your experimental design.
-- Use `sessionInfo()` to document your session environment for reproducibility.

----
-This pipeline serves as a robust starting point for microarray data analysis.
-Feel free to adapt it based on your specific research needs.